-- Peer Review Forums according to Article 35 EECC with regard to harmonised spectrum. - At the request of the concerned national authority: as appropriate, reports and opinions on voluntary Peer Review Forums, Article 35 (7), (9). - Annual reports according to Article 35 (8) EECC (published each February). - Informal Award Workshops on upcoming and past awards. - Stakeholder Workshops on awards and/or other relevant topics, as appropriate.
+- Peer Review Forums according to Article 35 EECC with regard to harmonised spectrum. - At the request of the concerned national authority: as appropriate, reports and opinions on voluntary Peer Review Forums, Article 35 (7), (9) EECC. - Annual reports according to Article 35 (8) EECC (published each February), and interim reports as appropriate. - Informal Award Workshops on upcoming and past awards. - Stakeholder Workshops on awards and/or other relevant topics, as appropriate.